Phavour-EBEN/EPI_ABC_Product-Recommenation_System/README.md

 ### 5.The Recommendation Logic

-The logic in personalization.py and recommendation-api.py is designed to adapt to ABC Company’s evolving needs.
+The logic in personalization.py and recommendation-api.py is designed to adapt to evolving needs.
 The algorithm matches user preferences by incorporating features such as collaborative filtering, content-based filtering, and hybrid models.

 ## API Details